 “What does Social Proof mean, and when does it happen?”

-Jochen: Yes, exactly!
-Comments sections, customer reviews, even star ratings are there to build a sense of group consensus.
-Star ratings actually have a big impact on sales, so they’re incredibly valuable.
+Social Proof is built into the fundamental architecture of online business.
+Comments sections, customer reviews, even star ratings are designed to build a sense of group consensus.
+Star ratings, for example, have a huge impact on sales, so they’re incredibly valuable.

-Jochen: Well, it’s important because it can make or break your business.
+It’s important to think about these things because they can make or break your business.
 It’s especially important for smaller companies, because Social Proof is the best way to build trust with customers.
-It doesn’t have to be all 5-star reviews, either – just as long as people don’t feel like they’re the first person through the door.
+It doesn’t have to be all 5-star reviews – just as long as people don’t feel like they’re the first person through the door.

-“What would you say to a business or a website that was just starting out, then?
+“What about a new business or a website?
 How do you get Social Proof with low traffic?”

-Jochen: In that case I would say that the first few days, even hours, are critical.
 You need to get as many reviews from your first few customers as possible, and you need to give people a good reason to take a chance on you.
-A lot of websites use a test launch to gather that kind of feedback, but you can also lean on some friends to get the ball rolling…
+A lot of websites use a test launch to gather that kind of feedback, but you can also lean on some friends to get the ball rolling.

 “Do websites ever fake Social Proof?
 What do you think about that, and is there any way to stop them?”